 - Place VIPs on your event board.
 People who give buy-in and advice on something feel an added incentive to see how it turns out, which means they’ll also attend.
 This also helps you build a closer relationship with them.

-In order to secure a larger turnout at your fundraising event, you’ll want to use two tactics: personalization and personal obligation.
+To secure a larger turnout at your fundraising event, you’ll want to use two tactics: personalization and personal obligation.
 They both go a long way to differentiate your event from the many others people receive during the course of the year.
 Delivering personal, targeted messages will mean more to potential attendees and will result in a larger percentage of your guest list attending. (and here are 50 tips to reduce event non-attendance.)